Abdullah-Zafar123/WeatherNow/README.md

 Overview:
-WeatherNow is a weather application that displays current weather information for a selected location.
-The project was built to explore data handling and interface design.
+WeatherNow is a weather information application that displays current weather data based on user input.
+The project focuses on structured data handling and clean presentation of information.

-Features:

-1) Displays weather details by location
-2) Simple search functionality
-3) Clear and structured layout
+Core Functionality
+- Location-based weather display
+- Organized data rendering
+- Simple and readable interface

+Architecture:
+- The backend logic is implemented in Java, managing data retrieval and processing.
+The front-end interface is structured using HTML and CSS for clarity and consistency.

 Tech Stack:

-1) Java
+- Java
-2) HTML
+- HTML
-3) CSS
+- CSS

+Setup:
+1) Clone the repository
+2) Configure environment
+3) Compile and run the application